SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

 To configure the component:

 1. Apply one or more parameter data feeds.
-See [Applying a data feed](xref:Apply_Data_Feed).
+See [Applying a data source](xref:Apply_Data_Source).

    > [!NOTE]
    >
    > - If a query is used as the data feed, additional configuration is required.
 See [Configuration with query data feed](#configuration-with-query-data-feed).
    > - Prior to DataMiner 10.2.0 [CU10]/10.3.1, you can use a table component to feed a line chart by linking the *Parameters* feed and the *Indices* feed.
-From DataMiner 10.2.0 [CU10]/10.3.1 onwards, you only need to link the *Parameters* feed of the table to the line chart in order to see the data, similar to when you use a [parameter selector component](xref:DashboardParameterSelector).
+From DataMiner 10.2.0 [CU10]/10.3.1 onwards, you only need to link the *Parameters* feed of the table to the line chart in order to see the data, similar to when you use a [parameter picker component](xref:DashboardParameterPicker).

 1. Optionally, apply a filter feed: